tirzaelise/Afstudeerproject/test_results.md

     - Correct drinks: no
         - Can you muddle drinks?
         - keto drinks -> set to True
     - Lacking: Having to hold hands for every answer (but you can't change this, it should always reach its hand out).
 Maybe Pepper could ask some questions in more rapid succession.
     - The way she asked the questions sounded very natural.
-She understood many answers correctly.
+She understood many answers correctly.<br /><br />

 10. - Naturalness: 7
     - Correct drinks: no
+        - Can you muddle drinks?
+        - no I can't -> set to True
     - Lacking: variation in question formulation.
     - The body movements, intonation.